NVIDIA/NeMo/README.md

 `conf/data_preparation/download_pile.yaml`.
 You should set `download_the_pile` to
 False, and keep `preprocess_data` as True.
-When running the data preparation pipeline, the jsonl files must be stored in the directory indicated in the `data_save_dir` parameter.
+When running the data preparation pipeline, the jsonl files must be stored in the directory indicated in the `data_dir` parameter.
 The result will be a preprocessed dataset, stored in the same directory, and ready to be used for training.
-To train the dataset on your dataset, the training config file must be modified with the desired blend of training datasets, by changing the blend in the `model.data.data_prefix` parameter.
+To train the model on your dataset, the training config file must be modified with the desired blend of training datasets, by changing the blend in the `model.data.data_prefix` parameter.